Siglas poveiras

 Siglas poveiras base symbols in the Ethnography Museum of Póvoa de Varzim.

 The siglas poveiras (/pt-PT/, lit.
 'Póvoa signs') or marcas poveiras (lit.
-'Póvoa marks') are a proto-writing system used by the local community of Póvoa de Varzim, Portugal, for many generations.
+'Póvoa marks') are a proto-writing system that has been used by the local community of Póvoa de Varzim, Portugal, for many generations.

-The siglas poveiras were primarily used as signatures for family coat of arms to mark family belongings.
-The symbols were typically carved into wood using a razor, though painting them on boats and beach sheds was also a common practice.
+The signs were primarily used as signatures for family coats of arms to indicate family belongings.
+They were typically carved into a piece of wood using a razor, though painting them on boats and beach sheds was also a common practice.

 The purpose of the siglas poveiras was to record history, leading them to be described as Póvoa's "writing system."
 However, since the siglas do not represent sounds or specific words, they are not considered a true writing system.

 Types

 Lixa Filgueiras argued that there are two types of symbols, distinguished by their use: marcas (marks) and siglas.
 The marcas were primarily used to denote ownership and were therefore more commonly found.
 The siglas, on the other hand, were associated with magical and religious purposes.
 As symbols of a mythical nature, the siglas were rarer, both in their ancient and more recent forms.